chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 ***Note*** Do not change "purpose", and YOUR subnet identifier should replace "example-purpose".
 This will show up in Spinnaker UI as dropdown options.

-# Connect Spinnaker to Amazon EKS cluster
+# NEXT: Connect Spinnaker to Amazon EKS cluster

 ![No CREATE Permission](/Spinnaker-to-EKS.png)